Embedding surfaces in 4-manifolds: Generic immersions and intersection numbers

 Next we give an extension of \cite{PRT20}*{Theorem 1.2} from the simply connected to the general setting, restricting ourselves to the case of connected $\Sigma$ for convenience.
+We note that \cite{PRT20}*{Theorem 1.2} was based on \cite{FQ}*{Lemma~1.2~and~Proposition~1.6}, but that the latter proposition was not proven in \cite{FQ}.

-By the following theorem, in some cases, for example if $M=\R^4$ and $\Sigma$ is closed and nonorientable, then $e(\nu f) \in \Z$ is an additional invariant of regular homotopy classes of immersions.
-It changes by $\pm 2$ during a cusp homotopy and hence there are infinitely many regular homotopy classes of immersions, whereas there is a unique homotopy class of continuous maps.
+By the following theorem, in some cases, for example if $M$ is orientable, then $e(\nu f) \in \Z$ is an additional invariant of regular homotopy classes of immersions.
+It changes by $\pm 2$ during a cusp homotopy (see e.g.~\cite{CST-classical}*{Figure~19}) and hence can be infinitely many regular homotopy classes of immersions, that are all homotopic as continuous maps.

 In \cref{theorem:generic-immersions-bijection}, in the case that $\Sigma$ has nontrivial boundary, we fix a framing on the embedding $f\vert_{\partial \Sigma}$, in order to define the relative Euler number $e(\nu \wt f)$, for $\wt f$ any generic immersion homotopic to $f$.